 Hari has also released two comedy albums, “Waiting for 2042” & “Mainstream American Comic” with legendary indie rock label Kill Rock Stars.
 Additionally, he has performed on Conan, Jimmy Kimmel Live, The Late Show with David Letterman and among many others.
 He is also a former writer & correspondent on the much loved, Chris Rock produced FX show “Totally Biased with W. Kamau Bell.”

 A regular on the public radio, Hari is a regular panelist on the NPR game show “Wait Wait… Don’t Tell Me.”
 He was also a regular guest host on Midday on WNYC.
 As a podcaster, he co-hosted the popular “Politically Reactive” with W. Kamau Bell.
 Additionally, he also co-hosts what he politely describes as a “pop up podcast,” The Untitled Kondabolu Brothers Podcast with his younger brother Ashok (“Dap” from HBO’s Chillin’ Island and rap group Das Racist.)

-He attended both Bowdoin College and Wesleyan University, graduating from the former institution with a B.A. in Comparative Politics in 2004.
-A former immigrant rights organizer in Seattle, Hari also earned a Masters in Human Rights from the London School of Economics in 2008, writing a merit- earning dissertation entitled “Mexican Returnees as Internally Displaced People: An Argument for the Protection of Economic Migrants Under the UN Guiding Principles on Internal Displacement.”
-This is, by far, the least funny thing he’s ever written…including this bio.
+Hari attended both Bowdoin College and Wesleyan University, graduating from the former institution with a B.A. in Comparative Politics.
+A former immigrant rights organizer in Seattle who worked under the leadership of now-Congresswoman Pramila Jayapal, Hari also earned a Masters in Human Rights from the London School of Economics in 2008.
+He was the “Artist In Residence” at NYU’s APA Institute for the 2014-2015 Academic Year and at Shangri La Museum in Honolulu in 2018.